hoangduytranuk/blender_manual/blender_docs/manual/editors/preferences/animation.rst

 These settings control things in the :doc:`Timeline </editors/timeline>`.

 Allow Negative Frame
-   Time Cursor can be set to negative frames with mouse or keyboard.
+   Playhead can be set to negative frames with mouse or keyboard.
    When using *Use Preview Range*, this also allows playback.
 Minimum Grid Spacing
    The minimum number of pixels between grid lines.
-Time Code Style
+TimeCode Style
    Format of Time Codes displayed when not displaying timing in terms of frames.
    The format uses '+' as a separator for sub-second frame numbers, with left and right truncation of the timecode as necessary.